What is the Weather Like in Tonga in May?

 Before we jump into this weather guide for May, be sure to bookmark Tonga Weather by Month: What is the Weather Like in Tonga? for more advice.

 - May is considered a tourist low season in Tonga, so look out for good deals on flights and accommodation!

-- Allow extra time to travel between Tonga’s far-flung islands, like Vava’u or The Niuas, as flights are often cancelled in the wetter climates
+- Allow extra time to travel between Tonga’s far-flung islands, as flights are often rescheduled in unfavourable weather

 - The visibility for scuba diving and snorkelling is better compared to previous months, so pack the snorkel mask or book a dive trip!